Birder's Guide to Cape Verde: March 1997

 15 Mar 97.
 Hitched along the road to Rabil lagoon, and birded the lagoon on both sides of the road.
 However, nothing new found.
 Both the Willow Warbler an Tree Pipit from yesterday still there.
 Having walked as far as the beach I decided to walk along the beach back to Sal Rei - big mistake.
 The strong wind blows the fine sand from the higher dunes right over you and into your eyes as you walk along the beach - not recommended on a windy day, and few birds seen.
 By the time I arrived back it was getting mightily hot, so I had a couple of cokes at a small kiosk near the harbour.
 This proved to be a nice spot and one of the few places to sit outside in the shade in town.
 A taxi to the airport this time cost 400 CVEsc, and the flight to Praia left on time once again.
 Taxi to Sol Atlantico 200 CVEsc, where I got the last available room.
 Despite being only 16h00, I discovered all the shops had shut for the weekend, so had to buy bread and fruit juices from the few street vendors still around.
 The last couple of hours of the day were spent in a wander around the greener parts of town, and sitting on the old harbour near Praia Negra, where a pair of Green Sandpiper were discovered feeding in some putrid, rubbish-filled gully.
 Dinner again at Doce Vita.

 16 Mar 97.
 Taxi to the port (200 CVEsc) then walked the cliffs to the east of town for a couple of kilometres, as far as a pleasant little beach and vegetated valley, which would have involved a large detour to cross, so I just sat there staring out to sea hoping in vain for a Peregrine to magically appear -it didn't.
 A few Red-billed Tropicbird were nesting on the cliffs.
 Walked back to the residencial, packed, and stored my luggage for safe-keeping with the staff.
 Took an aluguer to Cidade Velha (80 CVEsc) and spent a few hours at this very picturesque village, chiefly perched atop the restored fortress above the town.
 The panorama from here is splendid, and the habitat looks superb for a Peregrine.
 There is even a ready supply of feral pigeons in the town.
-However, it was not to be, with the only consolation was another Red-rumped Swallow.
+However, it was not to be, with the only consolation was another European Red-rumped Swallow.
 Took an aluguer back to Praia, collected baggage and took a taxi to the airport, where I had a fair wait till the 21:45 flight to Sal, and connecting 23:55 flight to Amsterdam.
 True to form both flights were on time.

 Specialities of the Cape Verde Islands